italodovalle/polyphenols/README.md

 # Network Medicine Framework to Predict Health Impact of Dietary Polyphenols

-Jupyter (IPython) Notebook and required files for the proximity-based analysis in the *"Predicting the Health Impact of Dietary Polyphenols Using a Network Medicine Framework"* manuscript.
+Code and input files for the proximity-based analysis in the *"Predicting the Health Impact of Dietary Polyphenols Using a Network Medicine Framework"* manuscript.

 ## Table of Contents